Event Date:

 Celebrate Your StyleÂ

-Join for this personal empowerment session with Karen A. Chambers, designed to spark your creativity and embrace your individuality and personal style as a superpower.
+Join us for this personal empowerment session with Karen A. Chambers, designed to spark your creativity and embrace your individuality and personal style as a superpower.
 Through discussion and discovery, weâll uncover and celebrate the essence of what makes you uniquely you.
 Itâs our time to shine with radiance and confidence and our own brand of beauty â from the inside out!âŊÂ Â

 The New Generations Perspective on Womenâs+ AdvancementÂ

 Find out what the advancement of women in todayâs professional landscape means to the newest generations.
 Women today are fostering inclusive networking and looking at mentorship opportunities in the workplace in new ways.
-They are dismantling barriers and paving the way with keen, new perspectives towards their career growth and development. Â
+They are dismantling barriers and paving the way with keen, new perspectives towards their career growth and development.
+Cassandra Vega '24, Channel Jordan '19 and Dominique S. Little '19 team up as presenters.

 Womenâs Wealth Matters: Grow Your WealthÂ

-Judith Lee CFPÂŪ, CRPCâĒ, SE-AWMAâĒ is a Senior Vice President and Wealth Management Advisor for Merrill, presents this informative and inspiring workshop.
+Judith Lee CFPÂŪ, CRPCâĒ, SE-AWMAâĒ, a Senior Vice President and Wealth Management Advisor for Merrill, presents this informative and inspiring workshop.
 Learn ways to transform your aspirations into reality in your journey to financial independence and wealth.
 Women can thrive and succeed in reaching their goals through empowering steps and financial advice throughout their lives.
 Understanding financial literacy and wealth-building strategies is essential for women in todayâs world. Â

 Disparities in Womenâs Health Caused by Social DeterminantsÂ

 Disparities in womenâs health are often influenced by social determinants such as socioeconomic status, education, diversity and access to healthcare.
 We can empower one another to advocate for change and improve care for ourselves and loved ones.
-Gain guidance on approaches and solutions to getting the healthcare you need throughout life. Â
+Gain guidance on approaches and solutions to getting the healthcare you need throughout life.
+Damali Campbell-Oparaji, MD, and Judy C. Washington, MD, team up as presenters.

 Workshops Session 2 (Select one to attend from options)Â